-Cronometer vs MyFitnessPal: Complete Comparison for Coaches
+Cronometer vs MyFitnessPal: Honest Coach Comparison (2026)

 90 minutes per week.
 That's the average time coaches spend manually building meal plans for clients.
 And yet Cronometer and MyFitnessPal, the two most popular food tracking apps, don't solve that problem.
 They log what people eat.
 They don't create what people should eat.